More young athletes today are voluntarily retiring from sports.

-In previous generations nearly every athlete who participated in youth/interscholastic sports played until he or she couldn’t play anymore, and often retired from sports dejected and feeling unfulfilled as it related to playing at the “next” level.
-While there are still countless numbers of young athletes who fall into this category, there are increasingly more kids who have simply had enough — often retiring from sports voluntarily because of one (or more) of the following factors:•Cumulative burnout.Today's generation of young athletes often specialize in one sport and play that sport year-round (sometimes for many years on end).
+In previous generations nearly every athlete who participated in youth/interscholastic sports played until he or she couldn't play anymore, and often retired from sports dejected and feeling unfulfilled as it related to playing at the "next" level.
+While there are still countless numbers of young athletes who fall into this category, there are increasingly more kids who have simply had enough - often retiring from sports voluntarily because of one (or more) of the following factors:•Cumulative burnout.Today's generation of young athletes often specialize in one sport and play that sport year-round (sometimes for many years on end).
 In fact, it is not uncommon for kids as young as 5-6 years old to begin this kind of high intensity sports training, often burning them out by high school/early college.

 •High intensity sports.
 Travel and "Premier" leagues offer a higher level of sports competition, which can be both good and bad.
 While kids may learn to master a sport at a sooner age, the high intensity schedule they are exposed to can lead to nagging injuries, sports burnout, and less fun (the #1 reason why kids compete in sports)